-Locust wood is a type of wood that has a very interesting look, feel and smell.
+Locust wood is a type of wood that has a fascinating look, feel and smell.
 This wood is very light and not very durable.
-Locust is a very popular choice among people who want easy to carve wood.
-The locust tree’s linear leaves are often confused with those of the cholla cactus, but the two plants are easily distinguished by the size of their flowers.
+Locust is a trendy choice among people who want easy-to-carve wood.
+The locust tree’s linear leaves are often confused with those of the cholla cactus, but the size of their flowers easily distinguishes the two plants.
 This post will help you understand carving locust wood.

 What is locust wood

 Considering that it is rot-resistant, that makes it durable.
-That is an incredibly good weathering feature.
+That is an outstanding weathering feature.
 That is why it works as fence posts due to its outdoor longevity.
 When it comes to workability, the straight grain makes it easy.

 However, its high density and hardness make it difficult to machine.
 Locust wood has a moderate blunting effect on cutting edges and responds well to lathe turning and steam bending.
 It also glues and finishes well.

 No odor comes from the wood.
-Although there are no severe reactions caused, there are cases of eye and skin irritation.
-Some even feel nausea.
+Although no severe reactions are caused, there are cases of eye and skin irritation.
+Some even feel nauseous.
 The prices differ depending on location.
 It is more affordable in its natural range.
-That is in the United States where it grows in abundance.
+That is in the United States, where it grows in abundance.

 There is a price rise in areas where lumber is imported.
 It makes fence posts, boat building, flooring, furniture, mine timbers, railroad ties, turned objects, and veneer.
 The wood is hard and strong hence competing with hardwood such as Hickory.
 It also comes with more stability.